 You can be awed by such a picture, but to actually physically be here, to witness this magnificence personally so that it is forever a part of your life, is to feel a depth of awe that has to be experienced to be understood.
 Kanchenjunga is part of the Himalayas, now on the border of Nepal and Sikkim, once an independent kingdom now absorbed into India.
 We fly right up the North Face, and into the Amphitheatre of the Southwest Face as well.

-We hope to be here again in early November if Nepal opens up by then; we’ll be here for sure next April.
+We’ll be here once again next late October.
 (Glimpses of Our Breathtaking World #31 photo ©Jack Wheeler)